Arunvenkat0/param/styleguide/README.md

 In order to generate the styleguide for your application, go to the command line and run `gulp styleguide`.
 This will set up a static web server (by default at `http://localhost:8000`) that displays the living styleguide.

 ## What it does
-This style guide imports the Sass styles in `app_storefront_core`.
+This style guide imports the Sass styles in `app_storefront`.
 This way, any update to the application's style will be reflected in the style guide.

 The guide is broken down into 4 major sections: Foundation, Elements, Components and Pages.